Best National Park Wedding Venues in the U.S.

 • Fly in to Portland (PDX) and drive around 3 hours

-Places to stay near Mount Rainier National Park:
+Best places to get married in Mount Rainier National Park:

 • Golden Gate